 “parables.”
 Matthew 13:3 is the first use of “parable” in the New Testament.
 A parable is a story that illustrates one or more points, principles, or instructive lessons that the speaker wants to make.
 Parables typically use familiar situations from everyday life or use things that are well-known or commonly believed.
 A parable differs from a fable.
 Parables use human characters and situations that are known and understood while fables generally use non-human characters such as plants, animals, and inanimate objects.
 Jotham made his point in a fable when he said, “The trees once went out to anoint a king over them” (Judges 9:8; cp.
 Judg.
 9:7-20).
 Parables also differ from allegories.
 In an allegory, each major part of the allegory has a counterpart in real life; there is no single important point like there is in many parables.
 However, many parables have aspects of an allegory in that they have more than one important point that has a counterpoint in real life.

-Rhetoricians have argued for years about parables—whether they use similes or metaphors, or whether they make one point or can make several—and they are still arguing.
+Rhetoricians have argued for years about parables and whether they use similes or metaphors, or whether they make one point or can make several.
 The reason for the lack of rhetorical clarity with parables is almost certainly that in centuries past no one analyzed parables—or cared to analyze them—the way that rhetoricians and grammarians try to do now.
-The people like Jesus Christ who used parables used them to make a point or points, and sometimes the parable was only a sentence long and sometimes it was a whole story; sometimes the speaker used similes, sometimes metaphors, and sometimes the figure hypocatastasis; sometimes many points were significant but often there was only one major point.
-The student of the Bible will find much more value in learning the meaning of each parable—the point or points it makes and why, when, and to whom it was spoken—than trying to figure out if the parable really is a “parable” based on man-made rhetorical definitions.
+The people like Jesus Christ who used parables used them to make a point or points, and sometimes the parable was only a sentence long, and sometimes it was a whole story; sometimes the speaker used similes, sometimes metaphors, and sometimes the figure hypocatastasis; sometimes many points were significant but often there was only one major point.
+The student of the Bible will find much more value in learning the meaning of each parable—the point or points it makes and why, when, and to whom it was spoken—than in trying to figure out if the parable really is a “parable” based on man-made rhetorical definitions.

 Often a speaker will use a parable because the point that he or she is trying to make is immediately understood and quite easily remembered by the audience.
 But Jesus Christ used parables in a very unique way: he used them in such a way that the spiritually mature usually understood what he meant, but people with no spiritual understanding—the curiosity seekers; the doubters; the proud—did not understand what he meant.
 This caused some consternation among his disciples.
 They wanted the audience to understand Jesus, so they asked him, “Why do you speak to them in parables?”
-(Matt.
-13:10).
-Jesus answered that he spoke in parables because “To you [disciples] it is given to know the sacred secrets of the Kingdom of Heaven, but to them [the audience] it is not given.
-For whoever has, to him more will be given, and he will have abundance, but whoever does not have, from him will be taken away even that which he has.
-Therefore I speak to them in parables, because seeing they do not see, and hearing they do not hear, neither do they understand.
-And in them the prophecy of Isaiah is being fulfilled, which says, Hearing you will hear, but will never understand, and seeing you will see, but will never perceive.
-For this people's heart has grown fat, and their ears are dull of hearing, and they have closed their eyes, lest they should perceive with their eyes, and hear with their ears, and understand with their heart, and return to God, and I heal them” (Matt.
-13:11-15).
+Jesus explained that part of the reason he spoke in parables was that it revealed the heart and character of the people in his audience (see commentary on Matt.
+13:13).

 We are now some 2,000 years after Christ and his parables are doing now what they did in Christ’s day; confusing the spiritually immature, and blessing the spiritually mature.